10/29/2020

 Chief Financial Officer

 I'll start with that, Rich.
 It's higher than we usually see.
-You typically see kind of 50 basis points decrease over, let's say, stretches from 4Q to 1Q, but over a typical seasonality of occupancy, you'll see 50 basis points lost over kind of the fourth quarter and first quarter.
+You typically see kind of a 50 basis point decrease over, that stretches from 4Q to 1Q, but over a typical seasonality of occupancy, you'll see 50 basis points lost over kind of the fourth quarter and first quarter.
 So this is higher than that.
-And I think speaking about the seasonality is important because it adds some uncertainty to the number, which is, you know, factored in now we're looking at the fourth quarter.
-We talk about the, at this point, in some ways, the best guy for hypothesis and that we won't see as much of a seasonal change in demand.
-Just due to the disruption we've seen in demand during the year.
+And I think speaking about the seasonality is important because it adds some uncertainty to the number, which is factored in now we're looking at the fourth quarter.
+We talk about this a bit, and it's at this point in some ways the best guy for hypothesis in that we won't see as much of a seasonal change in demand just due to the disruption we've seen in demand during the year.
 And so seasonality, there's two things that drive seasonality, right?
-There's a change in seasonal demand and there's also the impact of the flu.
-I think data is very supportive that the flu at this point won't play a large role in the typical seasonality we see.
+There's a change in seasonal demand, and there's also the impact of the flu, right?
+I think data is very supportive that the flu, at this point, won't play a large role in the typical seasonality we see.
 And on the demand side, we don't necessarily think that the typical demand changes we see will play a role.
-But the other basis points is really just due to the COVID environment, what we've seen so far in the quarter.
-And certainly when I say COVID environment, it's really the national picture, the acceleration in cases, and it's that adding a bit of uncertainty to what the outlook is for the next two or three months.
+But the 100 basis points is really just due to the COVID environment, what we've seen so far in the quarter.
+And certainly, when I say COVID environment, it's really the national picture, the acceleration in cases, and just that adding a bit of uncertainty to – and what the outlook is for the next two or three months.

 speaker